Kamiwaza Wanda: Main characters

-Mighty is Masato's Kamiwaza teammate and Wanda's long lost friend.
-Prior to his debut, Mighty left for Earth after his home planet was completely frozen.
-Thinking that the Wonder-Star was in ruin, Mighty wanted to make Earth a new home for himself and the rest of his species, by gathering up all the Fact-Promins, until he found out in the end that it was just frozen.
+Mighty is Masato's Kamiwaza teammate and Wanda's long-lost friend.
+Before his debut, Mighty left for Earth after his home planet was completely frozen.
+Thinking that the Wonder-Star was in ruin, Mighty wanted to make Earth a new home for himself and the rest of his species by gathering up all the Fact-Promins, until he found out in the end that it was just frozen.
 After Masato failed to confront Don Bugdez on his own, Mighty ran away, leaving Masato behind.
-Mighty and Wanda are companions, especially when they got separated by mistake, even later on when Mighty decides to help Yuto, Mirai, and Shuu get rid of Don Bugdez with their Kamiwaza teammates Wanda, Nice, and Amazing by using the Fact-Promins and restoring the Wonder-Star using Wonder-Promin.
+Mighty and Wanda are companions, especially when they get separated by mistake, even later on when Mighty decides to help Yuto, Mirai, and Shuu get rid of Don Bugdez with their Kamiwaza teammates Wanda, Nice, and Amazing by using the Fact-Promins and restoring the Wonder-Star using Wonder-Promin.